tom2tom/CMSMS-SMSG-Module/README.md

-This is a clone of Robert Campbell's SMS Gateway module for <a href="http://www.cmsmadesimple.org"><strong>CMS Made Simple</strong></a>&#8482;.
-It includes a couple of minor bugfixes, and extra gateways to choose from.
+This is a fork of Robert Campbell's SMS Gateway module for <a href="http://www.cmsmadesimple.org"><strong>CMS Made Simple</strong></a>&#8482;.
+It includes gateways that still exist, and UI enhancements and bugfixes.

-Further information may be found at the module's <a href="http://dev.cmsmadesimple.org/projects/cgsms">forge-page</a>.
+Some further information may be found at the original module's <a href="http://dev.cmsmadesimple.org/projects/cgsms">forge-page</a>.